 As far as its use in a frack or acid containment tank, PVC is the best environmental choice, It’s strong and the likelihood for leaks is significantly diminished, but it also emits less carbon dioxide than other product.
 The composition of PVC is 57% chlorine (derived from salt).
 As a result, it also uses less oil in its creation than other plastics, which rely entirely on oil.
 It has one of the smallest environmental footprints and will withstand years of normal use within the field, even when used in a containment tank for a highly erosive material.
 This will reduce your need for an early replacement.

 Additionally, because of its superior chemical composition, PVC lasts far longer than other types of plastics.
 While other plastics may need to be replaced, or while frac tanks coated in epoxies may need to be recovered or replaced more frequently, PVC can have a service life of more than 15 years.
-Not only is this better for the environment, it diminishes replacements costs as well.
+Not only is this better for the environment, but it also diminishes replacements costs as well.

 Versatility in PetroChem Applications

 Not only can a PVC containment system be used for fracking sites and environmental remediation sites, but because of its strong chemical composition, these containers can also be used for most acidic chemicals, hydrochloric acid resistance, as a holding tank for fuel or gasoline, and even sulfuric acid at up to an 80% solution.
-At Texoma, we are proud of our ZERO-Leak Acid Tanks.
+At Texoma, we are proud of our Leak-Proof Acid Tanks.
 It decreases fines, eliminates the need for remediation, and significantly reduces environmental contamination— all at a lower cost for an acid tank with a longer lifespan.
 You’re spending less for a greener solution.